It turns out Americans really do vote with their feet – especially when it comes to state tax rates.

 You simply can’t separate a conversation about taxes from politics.
 State tax comparison data just begs for political commentary.

 First, the raw numbers.
-Based on which way each state swung during the 2020 presidential election, Republican states have an average state tax ranking of 31.36 out of 50 (higher rank = lower taxes).
-Democratic states ranked 19.32 on average, showing that in general, states do tax according to its political principles.
+Based on which way each state swung during the 2020 presidential election, Republican states have an average state tax ranking of 31.32 out of 50 (higher rank = lower taxes).
+Democratic states ranked 19.68 on average, showing that in general, states do tax according to their political principles.

-Of the ten states with the highest state tax burden, every single one swung blue in the last election.
-Among the ten states with the lowest tax burden, eight of the ten voted Republican (the exceptions: Delaware and New Hampshire).
+Of the ten states with the highest state tax burden, nine swung blue in the last election (exception: Iowa).
+Among the ten states with the lowest tax burden, eight of the ten voted Republican (exceptions: Delaware and New Hampshire).

 While there’s a clear trend, it’s not a perfect 1:1 correlation.
 The outliers demonstrate that some Democratic states maintain frugally low tax rates.